avotoko/avgle-HLS-playlist-downloader/README.md

 # avgleHPD - avgle HLS playlist downloader
 Decrypt and download HLS playlist(m3u8) of avgle.com video in browser.

+**\[Oct.
+19 2020]**
+uBlock Origin default filter is blocking the third party script on avgle.com.
+Add the following filters to My Filters to allow access to the script.
+`@@||avotoko.github.io/avgle-HLS-playlist-downloader/avgle-hls-playlist-downloader.js$script,domain=avgle.com`
 * Bookmarklet and usage is posted on my blog. https://avotoko.blogspot.com/2020/04/avgle-hls-playlist-downloader.html
 * Tested on firefox + ublock origin.
 ### Usage ###